canonical/ubuntu.com/templates/kubernetes/docs/monitoring.md

   description: How to create monitoring solution that runs whether the cluster itself is running or not.
 It may also be useful to integrate monitoring into existing setups.
 ---

-The **Canonical Distribution of Kubernetes**<sup>&reg;</sup> includes the standard **Kubernetes** dashboard for monitoring your cluster.
+The Canonical Distribution of Kubernetes<sup>&reg;</sup> includes the standard Kubernetes dashboard for monitoring your cluster.
 However, it is often advisable to have a monitoring solution which will run whether the cluster itself is running or not.
 It may also be useful to integrate monitoring into existing setups.

-**Prometheus** is the recommended way to monitor your deployment - instructions are provided below.
+Prometheus is the recommended way to monitor your deployment - instructions are provided below.
 There are also instructions for setting up other monitoring solutions, or connecting to existing monitoring setups.

 ## Monitoring with Prometheus

-The recommended way to monitor your cluster is to use a combination of **Prometheus**, **Grafana** and **Telegraf**.
-The fastest, easiest way to install and configure this is via **conjure-up** when installing the **Canonical Distribution of Kubernetes**<sup>&reg;</sup>, by selecting the box next to Prometheus from the `Add-on` menu.
+The recommended way to monitor your cluster is to use a combination of Prometheus, Grafana and Telegraf.
+The fastest, easiest way to install and configure this is via conjure-up when installing the Canonical Distribution of Kubernetes<sup>&reg;</sup>, by selecting the box next to Prometheus from the `Add-on` menu.
 You can then log in to the dashboard as [described below](#retrieve-credentials-and-login).
-See the [quickstart guide][quickstart] for more details on installing **CDK** with **conjure-up**.
+See the [quickstart guide][quickstart] for more details on installing CDK with conjure-up.

-If you have already installed your cluster, you will be able to add and configure the extra applications using **Juju** as described here:
+If you have already installed your cluster, you will be able to add and configure the extra applications using Juju as described here:

 ### Install the required applications